Preventive Care Last Updated:

 6. Identify signs of cognitive impairment

 Older dogs can suffer from senile behaviors just like their human counterparts.
-The symptoms are more difficult to recognize in dogs as we have no way of knowing if they are suffering from short-term memory loss or confusion about the identity of those around them.
+The symptoms are more difficult to recognize in dogs as we cannot know if they are suffering from short-term memory loss or confusion about the identity of those around them.
 One common symptom of cognitive dysfunction in dogs is a perceived confusion between day and night.
 Dogs suffering from this symptom may become nocturnal, sleeping most of the day and getting up in the night to do daytime activities like eating and going to the bathroom.

 If you have a senior dog and you notice that their times of activity have reversed, with them being more active at night than during the day, they may be exhibiting signs of canine cognitive dysfunction.
-Talk to your vet to be sure and to find out how best to accommodate them.
+Talk to your vet for a diagnosis and to find out how best to care for them.

 An additional benefit to having a GPS tracker on a dog is the ease of locating them if they wander off.
-A dog with cognitive dysfunction may be unable to find their way home on their own.
-If your dog is fitted with a GPS tracker, you should be able to find them no matter how lost they feel.
+A dog with cognitive dysfunction may be more likely to be unable to find their way home on their own.
+If your dog is fitted with a GPS dog collar, you should be able to find them no matter how lost they feel.

 7. Incorporate the GPS data into an overall health review

-Regardless of whether or not you see any problems with your dog’s activity reports, take them along with you to all of your vet visits.
+Whether or not you see any problems with your dog’s activity reports, take them with you to your vet visits.
 The vet may see patterns or issues that you do not.
 Even if everything is fine, these records provide the vet with a snapshot of your dog’s daily life that can be invaluable if problems arise in the future.

 8. Monitor dog health

 Some dog GPS trackers offer more than just location tracking.
-A few have software and technology designed to monitor your dog’s health.
-These trackers track activities like licking, scratching, drinking, and sleeping.
-By monitoring these activities, you can identify changes that may be the result of a health concern.
+A few have additional software and technology designed to monitor your dog’s health.
+For example, the Fi app features always-on behavior tracking, plus escape alerts, activity updates, and sleep stats, so you can keep up with your dog’s activity and identify potential health concerns.

 9. Locate a lost dog